 The percentage of the covered allowable charge that Embrace is responsible per pet.
 AKA, what you’ll get back from your claim after your deductible is met.
 At Embrace, this amount is figured after your deductible.
 This means your copay is less.

 At the end of your policy year, your policy will renew automatically.
 With most pet insurance companies, your renewal resets your deductible and annual maximum.
 Embrace does not reset any waiting periods at renewal.

-The time period in which the policy’s coverage is restricted.
 If something happens, or begins to show symptoms, before the waiting period ends, it would not be covered.